Even though Rick Santorum and 98% of Texans claims that it’s un-American to do so, in my opinion, when a man is wrong, he should apologize.

 And who can forget the absolutely ubiquitous left turn from the right lane, and right turn from the left lane?

 This, my fellow Seattleites, is why the town is doomed to gridlock.
 Forever.
-It’s a large reason why, with some disappointment, I turned in the cab and called it a career.
-Driving here is futile, and the problem is out of our hands.
+It’s the main reason that I stopped driving myself.
+No longer do I own a car, and I doubt I ever will again.
+While it used to be entirely possible to drive in Seattle, and even downright pleasant at times, driving here is futile now, and the problem is out of our hands.
 It’s patently unfixable.

 You see, we don’t have a shortage of roads, and a deep-bore tunnel under Downtown is not going to solve our transit problems.
 A new 520 bridge isn’t going to decrease commute times either, hell, 20 bridges across Lake Washington wouldn’t solve our issues.